-Sweet and savory dessert bars are a perfect bake and take treat for pot lucks with family and friends.
-Try Ooey Gooey Smores Bars, The Best Peanut Butter Bars,or even Snickerdoodle Bars too if you want be the hit of any party!
+Sweet and savory dessert bars are a perfect treat for pot lucks with family and friends.
+Try these s’mores bars, peanut butter bars, or even these snickerdoodle bars if you want something that everyone will love!

 Salted Caramel Butter Bars

-If you have been following my blog for a while, you should be pretty familiar with my obsessions.
-Caramel is one of them.
-Anything that is baked with gooey caramel becomes an instant favorite for me!
+Caramel is one of my food obsessions.
+Anything that is baked with ooey, gooey caramel becomes an instant favorite for me!
 These are called salted caramel BUTTER bars for a reason.
-Sorry friends.
-They will not help weight loss programs at all!
+Sorry friends, but these will not help you out with any weight loss programs!
 They are packed with butter!
-But, I promise they are worth every bite!
+But I promise they are worth every single bite!

-These are the bars that someone brings to a get together and you HAVE to get the recipe.
-Or the tiny cookie square on a cookie exchange plate that is the best one!
-A delicious butter shortbread crust with a gooey salted caramel center.
-Simple yet amazing!
-These are the perfect balance of salty and sweet and will always be a hit!
+These are the bars that someone brings to a get-together and you HAVE to get the recipe.
+They disappear off of any plate and platter so quickly that I’m telling you right now that you should just double the recipe.
+I mean, a delicious butter shortbread crust with a gooey salted caramel center… It’s simple yet amazing!
+These are the perfect balance of salty and sweet and will always be a hit.

-The list of ingredients for these Salted Caramel butter bars is short and sweet!
+The list of ingredients for these salted caramel butter bars is short and sweet!
 (Literally!)
-The two types of sugar give the shortbread crust an extra sweet flavor!
-In addition you will notice we leave out the usual leavening agents like baking powder or soda to give these shortbread bars a great crumbly texture!
+The two types of sugar give the shortbread crust an extra sweet flavor.
+See the recipe card at the bottom of the post for exact measurements.

 - Butter: Make sure to leave the butter out for 2 hours on the counter so that it will come to room temperature before creaming together to form the dough.
-You do not want it to be melted.
+This will mix into your dough so much better!